SS Matelica Calcio 1921

 Società Sportiva Matelica Calcio 1921, commonly referred to as Matelica, is an Italian football club founded in 1921 and based in Matelica, Marche.
-Currently it plays in Italy's Prima Categoria.
+Currently, it plays in Italy's Promozione.

 History

 Foundation

 The club was founded in 1921.

 Serie D

-In the season 2012-13 the team was promoted for the first time, from Eccellenza Marche to Serie D.
+In the season 2012–13, the team was promoted for the first time, from Eccellenza Marche to Serie D.

 In the 2019–20 season, Matelica was promoted to Serie C for the first time in the club's history.

 Serie C, merger with Anconitana and restart from amateur leagues

-In June 2021, Matelica owner Mauro Canil and Anconitana announced their intention to move towards a merger between the two clubs, the resulting entity being based in Ancona under the temporary denomination of "Ancona-Matelica", with the aim to have it changed to "Ancona" by 2022, pending approval by the Italian Football Federation.
+In June 2021, Matelica owner Mauro Canil and Anconitana announced their intention to merge the two clubs.
+The resulting entity was named "Ancona-Matelica" and was based in the city of Ancona, with the aim to have its name changed to "Ancona" by 2022, pending approval by the Italian Football Federation.

-In July 2021, the club was merged with Ancona-Matelica.
-As part of the merger, all logos and naming rights of Matelica were given away to Prima Categoria club G.S.
+In July 2021, the merger finally took place; as part of the process, all logos and naming rights of Matelica were given away to Prima Categoria club G.S.
 Corrado Fabiani Matelica, chaired by Sabrina Orlandi, Mauro Canil's wife.